jmauricio1/MJR/Milestones/M4/Group-Project-Inception.md

 		* [T] Create javascript and ajax calls to get data.
 		* [T] Create page to display data.

+* [E] SpaceX Individual Mission timeline
+	* [U] As a user, I would like to see a vertical or horizontal timeline of a launch so that I can know what happened before and during a SpaceX launch.
+	* [U] As a user, I want to have multiple timelines of launches so that I could compare the timeline between SpaceX launches

 * [E] Nasa Information
 	* Mission Information